OneSignalDevelopers/OneSignal-Flutter-Sample/README.md

 # OneSignal Flutter Integreation

 This repo contains a sample project integrating OneSignal into a Flutter mobile app.
+There are quite a few moving pieces to get this sample to work due to the nature of Flutter and the platforms it targets.

+When you open this project in your editor, you will need to do a find and replace all for the following search term: `com.example.onesignal_and_flutter`.
+Replace `com.example` with your own unique identifier before running for the first time.

-## Getting Started
+## OneSignal

-- [Setup OneSignal](https://app.onesignal.com/signup) account if you don't already have one
+[Setup OneSignal](https://app.onesignal.com/signup) account if you don't already have one.
-- Add a new project to your [Firebase console](https://console.firebase.google.com/) – for Android push notifications
-- Upload a push certficate to your [Apple Developer account](https://developer.apple.com) – for iOS push notifications

-### OneSignal

 From your [OneSignal Dashboard](https://app.onesignal.com/apps).

-#### Configuring Android
+### Configuring Android

 1. Create a new app.
 2. If you're targeting Android and iOS, setup mobile push for Android first, otherwise, select iOS.
 3. Enter your Firebase info.
 4. Select Flutter as your SDK.

-#### Configuring iOS
+### Configuring iOS

 1. Select your app in the dashboard.
 2. Navigate to settings.